EpiData-dk/analysis/help/commands.md

 - `!t:`

- Analysis of Variance to test for homogeneity of the mean across strata, including Bartletts test for homogeneity of variance.
+ Analysis of Variance to test for homogeneity of the mean across strata, including Bartlett's test and Levene's test for homogeneity of variance.

  With `!by` (stratified), F-test is given.